mrbusche/backseatfan.com/_posts/2010-10-08-what-is-shane-victorino-doing.md

 <div class="entry">
   <p>
     After a pick off attempt on Dominic Brown by Bronson Arroyo.
-Shane Victorino goes into a trance and then starts telling himself jokes&#8230;.or something&#8230;..
+Shane Victorino goes into a trance and then starts telling himself jokes?.or something?..
   </p>

   <p>